Though lazy, I'd almost gone ahead (4)

 'though lazy' is the definition.

 'idle' can be an answer for 'lazy' (similar in meaning).
-I am unsure of the 'though' bit.
+I am not certain of the 'though' bit.

 'i'd almost gone ahead' is the wordplay.

-'i'd' becomes 'le' (I am not sure about this - if you are sure you should give a lot more credence to this answer).
+'i'd' becomes 'le' (I am not sure about this - if you are sure you should believe this answer much more).

 'almost' means to remove the first letter.